clarity-lang/book/src/ch10-02-creating-a-sip009-nft.md

 Click the play button on the example above or copy it to the REPL to see the NFT events emitted for each function.
 Try defining and minting multiple NFTs, doing transfers and burns.
 Like the others, these functions are safe by design.
-It is not possible to transfer NFTs a principal does does not own, minting an NFT with the same ID twice, and burning tokens that do not exist.
+It is not possible to transfer NFTs a principal does not own, minting an NFT with the same ID twice, and burning tokens that do not exist.

 ### Project setup